Occupational Therapy (Pre-registration)

 Course content

-The programme incorporates the excellent grounding in biological and social sciences that our undergraduate programme is renowned for.
-Students will have the opportunity to undertake research to develop the evidence base of the profession as well as opportunities to learn alongside master’s students on our other Allied Healthcare programmes.
+Our teaching incorporates the excellent grounding in biological and social sciences that our undergraduate programme is renowned for and we will encourage you to undertake research to develop the evidence base of the profession whilst providing you with opportunities to learn alongside master’s students from our other Allied Healthcare programmes.

 Information for international students